 Then, on another new line, finish the certificate with

 To upload your certificate, in the Configure tab, click Select a certificate next to SSL Certificate.

 Keystore for client-side authentication

-You can additionally upload a keystore containing a private key so that your Solution Manager server can validate that requests are indeed coming from the Signavio Solution Manager connector (client-side authentication).
+You can additionally upload a keystore containing a private key so that your Solution Manager server can validate that requests are indeed coming from the SAP Signavio Solution Manager connector (client-side authentication).